justinchen109/ai4all-FinancialSentimentalAnalysis/README.md

 (UPDATE IN README.md)
 Briefly describe the purpose/result(s) of your project, the skills you applied, and the AI4ALL Ignite program.

-*EXAMPLE:*
-*Uncovered and meticulously analyzed three distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*
+*Uncovered and meticulously analyzed two distinct biases present in ChatGPT, employing advanced Python techniques and data analysis methodologies, all within AI4ALL's cutting-edge AI4ALL Ignite accelerator.*

 ## Problem Statement <!--- do not change this line -->